Friday, May 8, 2009

 Lay your icy hands upon our wisdom;

-Bring with you, your insane kindness, your morbid cold.
+Bring with you, your astute kindness,

-Shower our feet with your benign smile
+Shower our feet with benign smiles

 As we step into a world unknown.